 Obviously, this is a war drama.
 It's more complicated than a simple war adventure, though.
 Because O'Brien finds the truth of the Vietnam War too complex to express through a straightforward recounting of facts, he uses various postmodern tricks to do the job, such as a nonlinear narrative and a blatantly ambiguous relationship with the truth.

 He also uses magical realism to try to express the weirdo nature of life in Vietnam during the war.
-One example is when Tim tells the über-short true war story about the guy who unnecessarily jumped on a mine for his friends in "How to Tell a True War Story," and all the soldiers have a brief and hilarious conversation in the space between the mine going off and them actually becoming dead.
+One example is when O'Brien tells the über-short true war story about the guy who unnecessarily jumped on a mine for his friends in "How to Tell a True War Story," and all the soldiers have a brief and hilarious conversation in the time between the mine going off and them actually becoming dead.

-Obviously, it would be impossible for Tim's spirit to jump out of his body and fuse with the land and the war.
-Magical realism is used here to make Tim's descent into savagery more tangible—it makes the physical world resemble the emotional one.
+Obviously, it would be impossible for O'Brien's spirit to jump out of his body and fuse with the land and the war.
+Magical realism is used here to make O'Brien's descent into savagery more tangible—it makes the physical world resemble the emotional one.